 With one heave, he had the machine off the lobby floor.
 When he reached our apartment, he wasn’t even sweating or puffing.

 Now I remember, I remember him saying, “Don’t push me” or “You’d better watch out.”
 Some references to not making him mad, or “I’m warning you.”
-I am fairly certain the troublesome issue involved my mom.
 I recall him saying phrases that suggested pain, if not doom.
-With my mother threatening his punitive potential, and my father hinting at some sort of limits to his endurance I was left with my fantasies.
+With my mother threatening his punitive potential, and my father hinting at some sort of limits to his endurance I was left only with my fantasies.
 There were no hard facts to draw upon.
 I might get slapped, punched, kicked, choked, or KILLED.

-The murderer in the home, was in my head – was I alone?
+The murderer in the house, was in my head – was I alone?

 Did other children harbor similar fears of patricide?